splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 Use the Kubernetes Operator
 ============================================================================================

 You can install the Collector with a Kubernetes Operator for Auto Instrumentation.
+This instance of the Kubernetes Operator is part of the upstream OpenTelemetry Collector Contrib project.
 See more at :ref:`auto-instrumentation-operator`.
-This instance of the Kubernetes Operator is part of the upstream OpenTelemetry Collector Contrib project.

-.. caution:: The OTel Kubernetes Operator is not related to the Splunk Operator for Kubernetes, which is used to deploy and operate Splunk Enterprise deployments in a Kubernetes infrastructure.
+.. note:: The OTel Kubernetes Operator is not related to the Splunk Operator for Kubernetes, which is used to deploy and operate Splunk Enterprise deployments in a Kubernetes infrastructure.

 Splunk Distribution for the Kubernetes Operator (Alpha)
 --------------------------------------------------------